supercharts-dev/supercharts-bullet_train/README.md

 ### Any other change: it depends

-If you just want to make aesthetic changes, you can change the following css variables found at the top of your scaffolded `show.html.erb`
+If you just want to make aesthetic changes, you can change the following css variables found at the top of your scaffolded `show.html.erb`.
+In this case, these are all TailwindCSS classes that set the appropriate custom CSS properties scoped to just that chart.

 ```html
 [--axis-color:theme('colors.gray.300')] dark:[--axis-color:theme('colors.darkPrimary.500')]